 “Kids these days…” is a phrase I often heard not only from parents but also from teachers and other people who work with children in one way or the other.
 A difficult task it may be, but instilling discipline in children is a must for every parent if they expect to raise them to become adults who, one day, will be integrated into society as well–behaved and responsible adult with the ability to adapt.
 Not to mention God-fearing adults or adults who have the potential to eventually find their way back to the Grace and Love of God.

 It is important for a parent to remember to consider that your child is a fully functioning individual whom God created in His image and likeness.
-So you must make it a point to treat them with respect.
-More than they are your children, they are His – whom He expected you to raise in accordance with His Word.
+So you must make it a point to treat them with respect where it is due.
+It is important to bear in mind that more than they are your children, they are His – whom He expected you to raise in accordance with His Word.
 Consider this: to be able to raise them in the way God wants, parents must be in the Word.
 I can imagine you frowning, but truth is truth and we have been called to live a certain way.
 Here are just two verses from the Bible to illustrate my point.

 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?

 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?